joocer/data_expectations/README.md

 `column_values_are_increasing`.
 Most of the time you don't need to know _how_ it got like that, you are only interested _what_ the data looks like.

-These expectations can be used in place of a schema (we can expect a set of columns, each with an expected type), but they also allow us to have more complex assertions, such as the value in a column is always greater than another, or the values in a column are increasing.
+Expectations can be used alongside, or in place of a schema validator, however they are not intended to perform validation of the data in a dataset, not just the structure of a table.

 ## Expectations